giraffe-fsharp/Giraffe/README.md

 ## Contact and Slack Channel

 If you have any further questions feel free to reach out to me via any of the mentioned social media on [https://dusted.codes/about](https://dusted.codes/about) or join the `#giraffe` Slack channel in the [Functional Programming Slack Team](https://functionalprogramming.slack.com/).
-Please use [this link](https://fpchat-invite.herokuapp.com/) to request an invitation to the Functional Programming Slack Team.
+Please use [this link](https://fpchat-invite.herokuapp.com/) to request an invitation to the Functional Programming Slack Team if you don't have an account registered yet.